tetloose/tetloose-react-ts-vite-storybook/README.md

 ## Commands

 - `npm run setup` - Installs packages, setup husky and runs the app in development mode.
-- `npm run start` - Runs the app in the development mode.
+- `npm run dev` - Runs the app in the development mode.
 - `npm run build` - Builds the app for production to the `build` folder.
 - `npm run test` - Launches the test runner in the interactive watch mode.
 - `npm run test:coverage` - Get test runner coverage stats.